 when a child learns to walk, he may sometimes come back to crawling.
 After children begin to talk in complete sentences, they may revert to baby talk for a short period of time.
 He may offer logical explanation to things, but return to childish explanations to a few other things for sometime.

 Learning through with it is the child’s work and it can be frustrating and tiring for parents.
 Parents should understand that there may be times when children need to go back to old, familiar behaviours to comfort themselves or to restore confidence when they are learning more challenging skills.
-Play can be a means of assimilating new things and also sometimes a harbour when children feel frustrated or neglected.
+Playing can be a means of assimilating new things and also sometimes a harbour when children feel frustrated or neglected.

 If you wish to know more about Speech Therapy, kindly contact us at email@example.com